 If we lower the addiction, as it often happens, we stop drinking or smoking, and anxiety appears and we do not know how to deal with it, we go to another addiction like eating, buying or working, and we aspire to replace one addiction with another because we are avoiding finding ourselves.

 Feeling is not dangerous.

 Meeting you is not dangerous.
-Perhaps you go through a stage of mourning, of letting yourself go, of feeling “out of control”, but … the addictions, for more in control that make you feel, in reality they take you away from what will heal you, which is feeling and meeting you.
+Perhaps you go through a stage of mourning, of letting yourself go, of feeling “out of control”, but … the addictions, for more in control that makes you feel, in reality, they take you away from what will heal you, which is feeling and meeting you.

 Anxiety is often generated by low tolerance to frustration, those moments where what you want is not happening, and on the contrary, you are experiencing the frustration of not being able to change a situation.